OpenBMB/ModelCenter/README.md

 ```

 ### 5. Run your code
-You can run the above code using `torch.distributed.launch` or `torchrun` to launch distributed training.
+You can run the above code using `torch.distributed.launch` or `torchrun` for distributed training.
 Please refer to [BMTrain](https://github.com/OpenBMB/BMTrain#step-4-launch-distributed-training) for more details.

 ## Supported Models